Mobility scooter

 A mobility scooter is an electric personal transporter used as mobility aid for people with physical impairment, mostly auxiliary to a powered wheelchair but configured like a motorscooter.
-When motorized they function as micromobility devices and are commonly referred to as a powered vehicle/scooter, or electric scooter.
-Non-motorized mobility scooters are less common, but are intended for the estimated 60% of wheelchair users who have at least some use of their legs.
-Whilst leg issues are commonly assumed to be the reason for using scooters, the vehicles are used by those with a wide range of conditions from spinal injuries to neurological disorders.
+When motorized, they function as micromobility devices and are commonly referred to as a powered vehicle/scooter or electric scooter.
+A motorized mobility scooter may also be referred to as an electric convenience vehicle (ECV), and are often referred to as gophers in Australia, owing to the first mobility scooter branded under that name around 1980.

+Non-motorized mobility scooters are less common, but are intended for the estimated 60% of wheelchair-users who have at least some use of their legs.
+While leg issues are commonly assumed to be the reason for using scooters, the vehicles are used by those with a wide range of conditions, from spinal injuries to neurological disorders.

 Mobility scooters differ from power wheelchairs in that they are usually cheaper, somewhat easier to move across uneven ground, and are more customizable.
-These scooters are built for people who have trouble walking or getting around, but don't always need a power wheelchair.
+They are built for people who have trouble walking or getting around, but do not always need a power wheelchair.
 They are also used by people who do need a powerchair for intermediate distances or extended standing, or those not permitted to drive cars for medical reasons.

 History

 The first vehicle somewhat resembling a mobility scooter was introduced in 1954, and billed by Sears as an electric wheelchair.
 It bore a large seat, an extra large battery capacity and a three-wheeled design.
 However the seat was shaped like a motorcycle seat - which offered no back support - making it unsuitable for disabled people suffering from common conditions such as skeletomuscular disorders or fatigue.
 It was not a commercial success.

+Around or before 1980, Grant Telfer of Telfer Engineering, Monash, South Australia, created three- and four-wheeled electric scooters, using the brand name "Gopher".
+These had a type of bucket seat with a backrest and sides.
+He coined the name "gopher" for mobility scooters, and the name stuck, being adopted as a generic name for these mobility aids.
+As well as being used as a generic name in Australia, "Gopher" is also used as a model name for mobility scooters made by Pride Mobility in Australia.